Hierarchical subspace models for contingency tables: Hierarchical subspace models and their decompositions

 \subsection{Ambient decomposable model of a log-affine model}

+Suppose that a conditional independence structure of the model is given by a hypergraph $\red\Delta$.
+By following Definition \ref{definition:1}, we can formulate an HSM of $H_\Delta$ by modeling interaction terms $L \cap F_D$, $D \in \red \Delta$, under the conditions of conformality (\ref{eq:conformality}) and $F_S \subset L$, $S \in \cS$.
+Then the resulting model preserves the same localization property as $H_\Delta$.

-In Definition \ref{definition:1}, $L$ is an HSM of a particular $L_\Delta$.
-Note that by definition every log-affine model $L$ is an HSM of the saturated model $L_{[m]}$.
-Therefore every log-affine model $L$ has a hierarchical model for which $L$ is an HSM and a natural question is to look for a small simplicial complex $\Delta$ such that $L$ is an HSM of $L_\Delta$.
-As the main theoretical result of this paper we show in Theorem \ref{thm:acycle} below that for each log-affine model $L$ there exists a natural smallest decomposable model $L_{\cal H}$ such that $L$ is an HSM of $L_{\cal H}$.
-We call such $L_{\cal H}$ the {\em ambient decomposable model} of $L$.
+Since every log-affine model ${\cal M}(L)$ has a hierarchical model for which ${\cal M}(L)$ is an HSM, a next natural question is to look for a small simplicial complex $\Delta$ such that ${\cal M}(L)$ is an HSM of $H_\Delta$.
+As mentioned in Example \ref{ex:HSM}, even if $L \subset H_\Delta$, the localization property of ${\cal M}(L)$ does not necessarily correspond to the decomposition of $\red\Delta$.
+Therefore the question is not trivial.
+We will show in Theorem \ref{thm:acycle} below that for each log-affine model ${\cal M}(L)$ there exists a natural smallest decomposable model ${\cal M}(H_{\cal H})$ with respect to inclusion relation, such that ${\cal M}(L)$ is an HSM of $H_{\cal H}$.
+Here ${\cal H}$ is the hypergraph corresponding to the decomposable model.
+We call such ${\cal M}(H_{\cal H})$ the {\em ambient decomposable model} of ${\cal M}(L)$.
+The notion of ambient decomposable model is also interpreted as a classification of log-affine models in terms of decomposition of the models.

-We want to define the ambient decomposable model in such a way that the conditional independence model $i\ci k \mid j$ is the ambient decomposable model for (\ref{eq:3way-ci-sub}) and the saturated model $L_{[3]}$ is the ambient decomposable model for (\ref{eq:common-delta}).

-In order to define the ambient decomposable model, we first define connectedness of $L$ and a partial edge separator of $L$. $L$ is called disconnected if there exists a non-empty proper subset $A$ of $[m]$ such that $L$ is conformal to $\{L_A, L_{A^C}\}$, where $A^C$ denotes the complement of $A$.
-This means that the variables in $A$ and the variables in $A^C$ are independent and independently modeled in $L$.
+In order to define the ambient decomposable model, we first introduce the notion of connectedness and decomposition of a subspace $L$ separately from those of hypergraphs. $L$ is called disconnected if there exists a non-empty proper subset $A$ of $[m]$ such that $L$ is conformal to $\{F_A, F_{A^C}\}$, where $A^C$ denotes the complement of $A$ in $[m]$.
 We call $L$ {\em connected} if $L$ is not disconnected.
-It is obvious that under this definition $L$ can be decomposed into its connected components and each connected component can be investigated separately.
+Now we note the following proposition. \begin{proposition} When $L$ is disconnected, the variables in $A$ and the variables in $A^C$ are independent. \end{proposition} \begin{proof} $L= (L \cap F_A) + (L \cap F_{A^C})$ means that ${\cal M}(L)$ is described as $\log p(\Bi) = \phi(\Bi_A) + \psi(\Bi_{A^C})$, where $\phi(\cdot) \in F_A$ and $\psi(\cdot) \in F_{A^C}$.
+Therefore $A$ and $A^C$ are independent. \end{proof} Under this definition $L$ can be decomposed into its connected components.
+By the above proposition, variables in different connected components are independent.
+Therefore they can be independently modeled in $L$ and can be investigated separately.
 Therefore from now on we assume that $L$ is connected.

+We need to generalize the notion of partial edge separator of a hypergraph to our setting.